254In61/role-juniper-software/README.md

-# role-cisco-config-backup
+# role-junos-software-upgrade
-Ansible role to backup cisco devices configs.
+Ansible role to implement software upgrade on junos devices

 # How to use
 Step 1: Install the role in your environment.